Table of contents

 Cairns Esplanade

-The section of the Cairns waterfront known as the Esplanade, stretches from Fogarty Park in the south all the way up to the Cairns Hospital in the north.
+The section of the Cairns waterfront known as the Esplanade, stretches from Fogarty Park in the south all the way past the Hospital in Cairns North.

 The local council has added sand to the northern end of the Esplanade, which they replenish from time to time.
 However, the mudflats remain as distinctive as ever.